- Original Translation

 Which mirrors the prince of every shining star.

-He gives and he receives, the man who her does choose,
+He gives and he receives, he who her does choose,

 Just as the sun who shares his light with stars,